blackieops/deployawebsite/content/static-sites/s3/index.md

   to the cost of hosting the same site on servers yourself.
 * **Lower risk** &mdash; Since there are no servers to maintain, the responsibility of security and stability are offset to Amazon.
-* **Easiness** &mdash; With no servers to maintain, you can "set-and-forget".
+* **Ease** &mdash; With no servers to maintain, you can "set-and-forget".
 You don't need to install updates on a small fleet of Linux machines just to run your static site.

 ## Why Would You Not Do This